ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 $\square$

 **Remark**.
-We will use the Chernoff bound extensively in the second part of this post when considering Renyi differential privacy.
+We will use the Chernoff bound extensively in the second part of this post when considering Rényi differential privacy.

 **Claim 9**.
 The Gaussian mechanism on a query $f$ is
 $(\epsilon, \delta)$-dp, where